 "There's no such thing as bad weather for cycling -- only inadequate clothing."

 "The Right Stuff" makes all the difference.
-While a conventional raincoat can provide some protection, there's nothing like a complete outfit, designed and engineered to keep you dry and safe on the bike.
+A conventional raincoat offers some protection, but there's nothing like a complete setup designed and engineered to keep you dry & safe on the bike.

 & Be Seen

 Let everyone know you're on the road!
 Heavy rain & headlight glare reduce motorists' vision, so it's critical to light up your bike with a combination of bright lights, reflectors, and visible clothing.

 Leading light manufacturers invest heavily in R&D to bring you the best protection possible.
 Use the best white light you can find in front, red on the rear (L&M's unique SafePulse beam pattern has the most science behind it), and amber on the sides or MonkeyLights in the wheels if you wanna go 'whole hog'.

 And they're not just for nighttime: more and more riders are getting brighter lights (like Blackburn's "Dayblazer" series) designed to keep drivers aware of your presence day & night, rain or shine.

 Make Sure You Can See